What is Consciousness?

 Well, that took one sentence.

 It's often said that consciousness is awareness.
-While I believe this to be true, the question to ask is, "awareness of what?"
-Awareness of patterns around us--our hands and feet and clothing and what we see and feel.
-Our brain stores these patterns to be recalled and recognized later when we come across them again.
+While I believe this to be true, the question is, "awareness of what?"
+Awareness of patterns around us, such as our hands, feet, clothing, and what we see and feel.
+Our brain stores these patterns to be recalled and recognized later when we encounter them again.

 What is pattern recognition?